johnkaizer/UpendoShop/README.md

 # UpendoShop
 # Status :white_check_mark:  DONE :white_check_mark:.
-### Changisha App is an android application that will enable users create donation request and post them to activate crowd funding from willing contributors, the application uses firebase authentication and storage and it uses the Safaricom Daraja Api for Online payments.
+UpendShop App is an android application that will enable an admin manage products, users and orders as well as allow customers view products and make order  then pay using mpesa using the Safaricom Daraja Api for Online payments.
+Authentication and Storage is done using Firebase data persistence is implemented using sqlite.
 ## TechStack
 * Java- `Backend.`
 * XMLs- `Frontend.`